TheRorange/kaggle-Covid-19VaccinationProgress/README.md

 Data Analysis and Machine Learning

-This Notebook includes EDA and Plots, Scaling, Training and Predicting, Evaluating Model and Ploting Metrics and Error Changes using Covid-19 Vaccination Progress Dataset collected from valid Websites.
+This Notebook includes EDA, Data Visuialisation, Scaling, Training and Predicting, Evaluating Model and Ploting Metrics and Error Changes using Covid-19 Vaccination Progress Dataset collected from valid Websites.